-Teaching a workshop of his/her own devising during the residency.
+Teaching a workshop of your own devising during the residency.
 This workshop must be a minimum of three hours and take place on an evening or weekend.

-Mentoring filmmakers in our community: The Filmmaker-in-Residence will be a special guest for one of our Fellowship Cohort meetings during the residency and will also join us for our Peer Pitch program to provide feedback to attending filmmakers on their works-in-progress.
+Mentoring filmmakers in our community: The Filmmaker-in-Residence may be a special guest for one of our Fellowship Cohort meetings during the residency or can join us for our Peer Pitch program to provide feedback to attending filmmakers on their works-in-progress.